 However, there are some tricks you can try that will keep your laptop humming.
 In this roundup, we will show you how you can easily charge your laptop without your charger.

-Read also: Top 10 Windows 10 USB-C laptops to buy
+- READ ALSO: Top 10 Windows 10 USB-C laptops to buy

-Solution 1: Use a universal adapter
+Solution 1 – Use a universal adapter

 A universal adapter is perhaps the most common solution to your battery woes.
 These universal chargers come with multiple tips so it’s likely you’ll find one that will fit in your laptop’s charging port.

 You can even buy individual tips separately.
 Some universal adapters even have the ability to charge your laptop from a car or from other 12V DC power points.

 However, if put in the wrong way, tips can cause improper voltage and damage to your laptop.

-Solution2: Car Battery
+Solution 2 – Car Battery

 Wiring the laptop directly to the battery can be tricky since most modern laptops have battery voltages ranging from 8V and above, while most car batteries are rated at 12V.

 Even so, there are ways that you can ‘hotwire’ a laptop to a car battery even if the voltage is less than 12V.
 However, it’s important to be cautious as you could wind up with a dead car battery or damage the laptop in the process.

 The most efficient way to adapt the power from a car battery to power or charge a laptop is by use of an inverter.
 Various inverters exist and are capable of generating AC current from a DC source with output power ranging from 12-24V.

-- Step 1: Plug the inverter right into your car’s cigarette lighter socket
+- Step 1: Plug the inverter right into your car’s cigarette lighter socket.

-- Step 2: Now plug the laptop’s AC adapter into the inverter
+- Step 2: Now plug the laptop’s AC adapter into the inverter.

 - Step 3: Connect the AC adapter to the laptop.

-Solution 3: Use an external laptop battery charger
+Solution 3 – Use an external laptop battery charger

 An external laptop battery charger is a standalone device that doesn’t plug into your laptop.
 Instead, you remove the battery of your laptop, mount it on the charger, and then plug in the charger into an electrical outlet.